Dyalog/AtfIn/APLSource/APL+Win/ISSUES.md

 * User commands are different, so `∆UCMD` is unlikely to work as `⎕UCMD`

 * `∆INBUF` isn't perfect, but it does allow basic things.

+* `∆SYSVER` looks at the executable timestamp, but the interpreter does actually know when it was created, as shown in the About box